rwck/chem_trail/README.md

 NB: There are some people who also don't like factories and argue that if your Rails app's API is inconvenient to use, you should improve it rather than using factories to get around the problem.
-I'm not sure how they handle providing numerous test-env specific default values to Rails models, though.
+I'm not sure how they handle providing numerous test environment specific default values to Rails models, though.

 ### Install FactoryGirl and set it up